willfindlay/honors-thesis/thesis/thesis.md

 For these reasons, development of eBPF programs that require bounded loops is still far from perfect, but we now at least have the tools with which to implement complex eBPF programs like ebpH.

-Subproblem (5) is perhaps the most difficult to reckon with, but is quite understandable from the perspective of the verifier.
-As we have already seen, guaranteeing the safety of arbitrary untrusted programs is a difficult problem, and concessions need to be made in order for such guarantees to be tenable.
+Subproblem (5) is perhaps the most difficult to reckon with, but is quite understandable when considering the gravity of the problem that the verifier is trying to solve.
+As we have already seen, guaranteeing the safety of arbitrary untrusted programs is a difficult problem and concessions need to be made in order for such guarantees to be tenable.
 False positives are unfortunately one of those concessions.
 When the verifier rejects code due to a false positive, there is simply no better solution than to try a different approach.
 Fortunately, well-constructed eBPF programs do not often suffer from false verifier positives,